mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 Initially, there was one additional goal (no longer consideration):
 -   To have one file for all platforms, so that we'd remember to add a specific app to all platforms at once.
 With a conversation around potentially wanting different suggested app categories on mobile, this seems unimportant.

-Other options considered included CSV, YAML, and JSON.
+Other options considered included CSV, YAML, and plain text files.
 While YAML could be useful (as it's easy for less-technical people to read), we don't have a good YAML parser in the app yet.
 We could add a library, of course.
 However, we'd need to write our own document format test, because the YAML file (or CSV) would need to be structured in a specific way.
-While we already have a JSON parser that we've custom wrote that could be used for this validation, a simple list is better than JSON for the first two goals of the file format.

-Ultimately, the multiple text files seemed simpler (and thus easier to build) - there aren't the same parsing concerns and it's easy for contributors.
+Ultimately, JSON version seemed simpler (and thus easier to build) - there aren't the same parsing concerns and it's easy for contributors.

 Metrics
 -------